threenine/api-template/docs/docs/knowledge/postgres.md

 [Comments on database objects](https://www.postgresql.org/docs/current/sql-comment.html): The ability to attach comments on tables, databases, columns, and other individual database objects allows you to document decisions or implementation details.

 [Write-Ahead Logging](https://www.postgresql.org/docs/current/wal-intro.html) to provide [point-in-time recovery](https://www.postgresql.org/docs/current/continuous-archiving.html), [failover](https://www.postgresql.org/docs/current/warm-standby-failover.html), and [streaming replication](https://www.postgresql.org/docs/current/warm-standby.html): These technologies help ensure that your database remains consistent even if the software crashes, and helps you copy data between systems for scaling and backing up data.

-### Object Oriented Database

-One of the most fundamental ways that PostgreSQL is different from most other relational databases comes from its core design.

-Most relational databases are best described as Relational Database Management Systems (RDBMSs).
-RDBMSs are software specifically designed to handle relational databases, where data is stored in table-like structures with predefined columns and data types.
-Data can be queried, modified, and retrieved using techniques based on relational algebra, usually through structured query language (SQL).

-PostgreSQL, is technically an [Object-Relational Database Management System (ORDBMS)](https://en.wikipedia.org/wiki/Object%E2%80%93relational_database).
-This means that it has the same relational capabilities as an RDBMS, but additionally has some object-oriented features.